WebizenAI/devdocs/SocialFactors/CommercialModels/WorkProject/LicensingFrameworks.md

 # Licensing Frameworks

 The Licensing Frameworks for [[KnowledgeWork]] are different to traditional open-source licensing solutions.
 The underlying reason for this is to ensure works act towards [[EndingDigitalSlavery]].
-People who do useful work, should be compensated; yet, there are a variety of [[ContributionClassifications]] that play a significant role in determining the appropriate structures that may in-turn be linked to [[ProjectFinancing]] methodologies; and in-turn, how they are made to be applied via [[Values Credentials]] and [[VerifiableClaims&Credentials]] alongside other related systems (ie: [[PermissiveCommonsTech]] ) to deliver an appropriate environment that is consistant with [[TheValuesProject]], [[TheWebizenCharter]] and [[CommunityOfPractice]] principals more broadly.
+People who do useful work, should be compensated; yet, there are a variety of [[ContributionClassifications]] that play a significant role in determining the appropriate structures that may in-turn be linked to [[ProjectFinancing]] methodologies; and in-turn, how they are made to be applied via [[ValuesCredentials]] and [[VerifiableClaims&Credentials]] alongside other related systems (ie: [[PermissiveCommonsTech]] ) to deliver an appropriate environment that is consistant with [[TheValuesProject]], [[TheWebizenCharter]] and [[CommunityOfPractice]] principals more broadly.

 There are a number of constituencies to how it is thought this will be made able to work.